Follow this guide to build a simple 'Know Your Customer' module and familiarize yourself with BRYTER's capabilities.

 To do this, click on the country of origin node to create a New Result.
 Name this node prohibited and populate the content with a message to your customers, as shown below.

-Then, click on the transition between the country of origin node and your prohibited result node.
+Then, select the transition between the country of origin node and your prohibited result node.
 Click Add condition and specify that the country of origin must equal North Korea for business to be prohibited, as shown below.
 Now, if a customer responds "North Korea" as their country of origin, the module exits and directs the customer to a Results page explaining that doing business with them is prohibited.

 [ 4 ] Determine the volume of transactions